zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  “Financial details” would refer to your bank accoun ts or how much money you have, what kind of business you have, and how much money the business is worth.
 Your “credit (credit) history” is a list of all of the loans and debt that you have.
 “Debt” (debt) – notice we don’t pronounce the  “b” – is money you owe other people.
 So if you have a credit card, you hav e “credit card debt.”
 You have money that you owe the credit card company.
 Your “c redit history” would list all of your credit cards, for example, in addition to any other loans you have.

 Frank says, “Will you also draw up a rental agreeme nt?”
 The phrasal verb “to draw (draw) up” means to write or create a document .
 Usually we use this phrasal verb when we’re talking about a legal docum ent such as a contract.
 You may talk about “drawing up a contract” to rent a pr operty.
 That contract is usually called a “rental agreement.”
-The word “agreement” i s another word for a contract.
+The word “agreement” is another word for a contract.

 Sonia says, “Yes, we handle,” meaning we take care of, “all of the rental details, including the deposit and delivery of keys.”
-A “dep osit” (deposit), sometimes called a “security deposit,” is money that you pay before you rent a home or an apartment or a unit in a commercial building that i s kept by the owner in case you do any damage to the building or the apartment.
+A “dep osit” (deposit), sometimes called a “security deposit,” is money that you pay before you rent a home or an apartment or a unit in a commercial building that is kept by the owner in case you do any damage to the building or the apartment.

 A “deposit” is money that will be given back to you  when you are no longer renting the apartment or the building or the unit.
 So, in the United States, for example, if you want to rent an apartment, you usua lly have to give the person or the company you are renting from your first month’s  rent, your last month’s rent, and a security deposit.
 Some apartments will just r equire the first month’s rent and a security deposit.